WebPlus

-Serif WebPlus was a website design program for Microsoft Windows, developed by a software company Serif.
+Serif WebPlus was a website design program for Microsoft Windows, developed by the software company, Serif.
 It allows users to design, create and upload their website onto the internet without any knowledge of HTML or other web technologies.

 Much like Microsoft Word, WebPlus uses WYSIWYG drag and drop editing to add and position text, images and links as they would appear on the finished web page.
 Once a user has designed their site, WebPlus can preview the site in a web browser before uploading the site using the in-built FTP.

 The software comes with a variety of pre-designed sample websites containing Filler text like Lorem ipsum, which can be used as a template for quickly designing a site.
 It also provides drawing tools for creating and editing buttons and web graphics.

 Free WebPlus Starter Edition

 Previously Serif had made available feature limited Starter Editions of their software, based on older versions, which could be obtained and used free of charge.
 For WebPlus the final free edition was based on version X5 and this was released in September 2012.
 This continued to be available from Serif's server until it was withdrawn around March 2016.
 WebPlus was then only available as a paid-for version X8.